Since the fall of 2008 I've been a certified partner of Infusionsoft.

 - How To Decide

-This may sound like a weird place to start but when you are choosing an all-in-one platform to automate your entire business you better like the people you are about to give hundreds of dollars a month to for many years to come.
+This may sound like a weird place to start, but when you are choosing an all-in-one marketing automation/CRM/inbound marketing platform to automate the majority of your business, you better like the people you are about to give hundreds of dollars a month to for many years to come.

 With the VC approach you can grow faster, but fast growth is not synonymous with quality.
-Sure, Infusionsoft had ramped up to nearly 800 employees (back in 03/22/16) and their sales are through the roof, but they slowed down their pace of innovation and has let the competition catch up.
+Sure, Infusionsoft had ramped up to nearly 800 employees (back in 03/22/16) and their sales were through the roof, they slowed down their pace of innovation and allowed the competition catch up between 2013 to 2016.

-Ontraport, on the other hand, has around 105 employees and is more cautious about their growth since they fund it from their revenue.
+Ontraport, on the other hand, has around 115 employees and has always been more cautious about their growth since they fund it from their revenue.

 Having spent time with the CEO and founder of Ontraport, Landon Ray, I can say he has a lot in common with Clate Mask, the CEO of Infusionsoft.

-Both are about the same age (early 40s) and have strong entrepreneurial drives.
+Both are about the same age (late-40s) and have strong entrepreneurial drives.
 One big difference, though, is that while Clate Mask has been with Infusionsoft for a while, he is not a founder of the company.

 He was brought in early on by co-founder and Senior VP of Product Strategy, Scott Martineau, to help them grow, whereas Landon Ray is the one that started piecing together the components that became Ontraport.